funkhaus/wp-shopify/README.md

 There are informational classes added to product wrappers upon rendering:
 * `has-variants` will be added to any product that has variants on Shopify.
 * `product-unavailable` will be added to any product whose inventory is less than or equal to 0 (or is unavailable for any other reason).

+There are also classes added to cart wrappers upon rendering:
+* `empty-cart` will be added to an empty cart.

 ### Convenience Functions
 wp-shopify comes with PHP convenience functions to check for, fetch, and display product IDs.
 Note that `$post` is optional in all of these functions and defaults to the current post.